On birational boundedness of Fano fibrations: Introduction

 If $(X, B)$ is an $\epsilon$-klt log Fano pair and $X$ is an $n$-dimensional terminal Fano variety, then $\alpha(X,B)\geq \mu(n,\epsilon).$ \end{conj} Very recently, GA$_{2}$ was proved by the author \cite{Jiang} under general setting when $X$ itself need not to be Fano.
 However, GA$_{n}$ is not likely to be implied by BAB$_n$ since the boundary $B$ is involved.
 It is even not clear if GA$_{n}$ is true for a fixed variety $X$ (and all possible boundaries $B$).

-We also propose the following conjecture, which states that the log canonical threshold of the boundary is bounded from below uniformly.
-This is somehow very technical, but very important in this paper. \begin{conj}[{LCTB}$_n$] Fix integers $n>0$ and $d>0$, a rational number $a\geq 0$, $0<\epsilon<1$.
+We also propose the following conjecture, which states that the log canonical threshold of the boundary is bounded from below uniformly. \begin{conj}[{LCTB}$_n$] Fix integers $n>0$ and $d>0$, a rational number $a\geq 0$, $0<\epsilon<1$.
 Then there exists a number $\lambda(n,d, a, \epsilon)>0$ depending only on $n$, $d$, $a$, and $\epsilon$, satisfying the following property: